Eric Audras/Getty Images

-But before the lure of lower taxes prompts you to open a traditional IRA, be aware that a contribution won’t automatically cut your tax bill by that much.
-Rather, at the bottom of Form 1040 or Form 1040A, you subtract your contribution amount from your income to come up with your adjusted gross income, and then you figure your tax bill.
-And the less taxable income you have, generally the smaller the check you have to send to the IRS.
+But before the lure of lower taxes prompts you to open a traditional IRA, be aware that a contribution won’t cut your tax bill dollar for dollar.
+Rather, your contribution amount is subtracted from your income to help determine your taxable income — and your tax bill.

 The allowable contribution amounts can be deposited into your traditional IRA as late as the annual tax-return filing deadline and still count toward cutting your prior year’s tax bill.
 You even can file your return before you make your contribution.

 If you or your spouse has a retirement account at work, including a 401(k) plan option, a Keogh or simplified employee pension IRA, or SEP IRA, for self-employment income, you might not be able to take the full tax break of a traditional IRA.
-But all immediate tax savings may not be lost.
-Some of your traditional IRA contribution still might be deductible, as long as your income falls below IRS limits.
+But a portion of your contribution still might be deductible, as long as your income falls below IRS limits.

-For 2015 returns, a single or head-of-household filer with a company-provided pension plan can earn up to $71,000 and still get a partial IRA deduction.
+For 2016 returns, a single or head-of-household filer with a company-provided pension plan can earn up to $71,000 and still get a partial IRA deduction.
 The earnings cap is $118,000 for joint filers where one or both spouses have a company retirement plan.
-If you don’t have a company plan but your spouse does, the modified adjusted gross income limit before you lose your full deduction is even higher -- $193,000.
+If you don’t have a company plan but your spouse does, the modified adjusted gross income limit before you lose your full deduction is even higher: $194,000.